ebaauw/homebridge-rpi/README.md

 This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes to HomeKit Raspberry Pi computers and devices connected to the Pi's GPIO-pins.
 It provides the following features:
-- Monitoring from HomeKit of the Pi's CPU: temperature, frequency, voltage, and throttling, incl.
-[Eve](https://www.evehome.com/en/eve-app) history for the temperature;
+- Monitoring from HomeKit of the Pi's CPU: temperature, frequency, voltage, and throttling, including:
+  - [Eve](https://www.evehome.com/en/eve-app) history for the temperature;
+  - Apple push notifications for throttling or under voltage;
+- Monitoring and controlling the Raspberry Pi power LED (on select models);
+- Controlling power to the Raspberry Pi USB ports (on select models).
 - Monitoring from HomeKit of input devices connected to the Pi's GPIO pins, including:
   - Buttons;
   - Contact sensors (incl.
 Eve history);